superPuero/cee/README.md

 **cee** is a Convolutional Neural Network (CNN) for image recognition, written entirely from scratch in C99.

-Before building `cee`, ensure you have the following installed on your system:
+Before building `cee` ensure you have the following installed on your system:

 * `clang` or `gcc` compiler
 * `make`